Ruben Wiki: Post playing

-In August 2009, Wiki appeared on the New Zealand travel program Intrepid Journeys with a trip to Laos.
+In August 2009, Wiki appeared on the New Zealand travel programme Intrepid Journeys with a trip to Laos.
 In 2010 Wiki took up a role as a High Performance Assistant with the Warriors.
 On 22 January Wiki was named the New Zealand Rugby League's national High Performance Manager, a role which will ensure he is involved with the New Zealand national rugby league team.
+Since 2008, he opened a youth gym back in Otahuhu, Auckland.

+In 2023, Wiki participated in season 3 of Match Fit, where former rugby players return to play against the Australian counterparts.
+He joined in the first season that featured former rugby league stars.
+He was the assistant coach for the team, and became an emergency substitute player against NZ Women's Open Tag team.
+He was also named on the bench and played as a substitute against Kangaroos due to Shontayne Hape and Henry Fa'afili deemed medically ineligible to play contact rugby.

+In 2024, Wiki returned in season 4 of Match Fit: Union vs. League as a technical coach to teach the rules of rugby league to the rugby union players.
+He also became a player for the final game against the combined Wallabies and Kangaroos alumni team.

 Honours

 In 2002 and 2003 Wiki was named the Canberra Raiders' player of the year.
 In 2006, he was named in a Kiwi All Time XIII at a gala awards dinner celebrating New Zealand's centenary of rugby league alongside his good friend Stacey Jones.
 Wiki and Jones are the only recent players to be named in the side with the majority of the players being from the "immortal" 1950-60s side and the destructive 1980s team.

 Wiki was appointed an Officer of the New Zealand Order of Merit, for services to rugby league, in the 2007 Queen's Birthday Honours.